Miracloon/pflotran-documentation/source/user_guide/how_to/running.rst

   A ``.out`` file will always be generated.
-Additional output files (like the ``.tec`` files in this example) will be generated according to what has been specified in the input file, under the :ref:`output-card`.
+Additional output files (like the ``.tec`` files in this example) will be generated according to what has been specified in the input file, under :ref:`output-card`.
   By default, these output files will start with the same name as the input file was given.